Read: With incarcerated Californians, we're suing the state prison system for illegal discrimination.

 Mei Mei is a Community Advocate with the Workers’ Rights Program where she supports the legal counseling clinic and works on “Know Your Rights” trainings and materials.

-She grew up in Bakersfield as the child of low-wage workers--an assistant cook and a hotel housekeeper.
-Her experience living in a working class, first generation immigrant household is one of Mei Mei's reasons for her commitment to social justice.
+She was born in Kaiping, Guangdong and grew up in Bakersfield as the child of low-wage immigrant workers.
+Her experience living as a first generation immigrant household is one of Mei Mei's reasons for her commitment to social justice.
+Another reason is her desire to survive in a world headed towards climate disaster.
 In her free time, she maintains her morning pages streak and studies peoples' movements against U.S. imperialism.

 Winifred Kao

-Senior Counsel, Impact Litigation & Senior Staff Attorney, Workers' Rights
+Senior Counsel, Impact Litigation & Program Manager, Workers' Rights

 Winifred Kao

-Senior Counsel, Impact Litigation & Senior Staff Attorney, Workers' Rights
+Senior Counsel, Impact Litigation & Program Manager, Workers' Rights

 Winifred Kao is Senior Counsel for Impact Litigation at ALC.
 She also leads ALC’s Workers’ Rights Program.
 She served as ALC’s Litigation Director from 2011 – 2020 during which time she helped provide direction and support on ALC’s impact litigation across program areas.
 Prior to coming to ALC, Winnie worked at a union-side labor and employment law firm where she primarily represented hotel, restaurant and food and commercial workers and unions in a wide variety of labor, employment, constitutional, and class-action cases.
 Winnie was previously a trial attorney for the United States Department of Justice Civil Rights Division where she litigated housing and public accommodation discrimination cases.
 She also served on detail as a Special Assistant United States Attorney in the Sex Offense and Domestic Violence Section of the U.S. Attorney’s Office in Washington, DC, and was an extern for the Honorable Gladys Kessler in the US District Court for the District of Columbia.
 Winnie has worked as a community organizer for labor and civil rights groups.
 She is a graduate of Yale College and the University of Michigan Law School where she was a member of the Michigan Law Review.